-In 2018, the Indonesian government designated tourism as the leading sector in Indonesia (Badan Pusat Statistik Kabupaten Bolaang Mongondow, 2018), since it is one of the lead sectors contributing to the country's foreign exchange.
-It is also projected to be Indonesia's largest foreign exchange producer in 2019 (Kementerian Pariwisata Republik Indonesia, 2017).
-Bureau of Statistics East Java, in their published report, stated that the development of tourists visiting Indonesia, especially in East Java, continues to increase in the last three years (Badan Pusat Statistik Provinsi Jawa Timur, 2018).
+In 2018, Indonesian government designates tourism as the leading sector in Indonesia (Badan Pusat Statistik Kabupaten Bolaang Mongondow, 2018), since it is one of the lead sectors contributing to the country's foreign exchange.
+In addition, it is projected to be Indonesia's largest foreign exchange producer in 2019 (Kementerian

+Pariwisata Republik Indonesia, 2017).
+Bureau of Statistics East Java in their published report stated that the development of tourists visiting Indonesia, especially in East Java in the last three years continues to increase (Badan Pusat Statistik Provinsi Jawa Timur, 2018).
 Because of such an increase, the hotel industry has been highly affected.
-Starting in 2015, the number of hotels in East Java has increased significantly at 70.45% compared to the previous year and has stayed at a higher figure since then.
-This shows that investment in hotel businesses has been promising and of high interest, especially in East Java.
+Starting in the year 2015, the number of hotels in East Java has increased significantly at 70.45% compared to the previous year and has stayed at the higher figure since then.
+This shows that investment in hotel businesses has been promising and of high interest especially in East Java.
 From the total number of accommodation businesses in East Java, 49% of them are located in Surabaya city (Badan Pusat Statistik Provinsi Jawa Timur, 2018).
-This means that the hotel industry competition, especially in Surabaya, has been fierce because of the significant increase in the industry player.
+This means that the competition in hotel industry especially in Surabaya has been fierce because of the significant increase in the industry player.
 Therefore, hotels in Surabaya need to be alert on how they could stay on top of the competition.